giannetti/TEI-Close-Reading/readme.md

 **Where to find these external sources for claims and arguments?
 If it is a definition or gloss that you seek, try the [Oxford English Dictionary](https://login.proxy.libraries.rutgers.edu/login?url=http://www.oed.com/).
 If it is further detail on an event the sender alludes to in the text of the letter, search for Silvers's supplementary material on that alumnus in [RUcore](https://rucore.libraries.rutgers.edu/).
 You may also try a Google search, although be aware that the information you find will vary in terms of its reliability.**

 **How should you cite these sources?
 Follow the conventions for citing web resources as a footnote/endnote in Chicago Style.
-Guideliens at <https://owl.english.purdue.edu/owl/resource/717/05/>.**
+Guidelines at <https://owl.english.purdue.edu/owl/resource/717/05/>.**

 When you are happy with your work, hit cntl+s (PC) or command+s (Mac) to save your work.